Son charged for allegedly removing items from arrested father's impounded car

 An Urbana police report said Pettis’ father, also named Tarell L. Pettis, 42, was charged with unlawful use of weapons by a felon, resisting a peace officer and domestic battery in connection with an incident in the 1900 block of East Florida Avenue in Urbana.

-On that Saturday, a woman called 911 to report that Pettis was chasing her with a gun.
+On that Saturday, a woman called 911 to report that the elder Pettis was chasing her with a gun.

 Urbana police found a .45-caliber handgun on the ground in front of the house that Pettis had retreated into as they arrived.
-Pettis came out and when police tried to restrain him, an officer received a black eye, scrapes on his face and a lump and a cut to the forehead.
+He came out and in the ensuing scuffle as police tried to restrain him, an officer received a black eye, scrapes on his face and a lump and a cut to the forehead.

 Witnesses told police that Pettis had earlier pushed and kicked a second woman and wouldn’t stop even when others told him to.